There is no automatic setup available for Android.

 Android SDK platform-tools and

-Android API 19 packages from the Android SDK Manager.
-Unfortunately, Gradle requires specific versions of the
+Android API 26 packages from the Android SDK Manager.
+Gradle requires specific versions of the

-Using the latest HXCPP, and targeting modern Android platforms properly, requires NDK version r13b.
-Newer versions have not been tested, but may also work.
+Using the latest HXCPP, and targeting modern Android platforms properly, requires NDK version r15c.
+Newer versions are not compatible with the release version of HXCPP, but an update is coming soon that will support later releases.

 The Android build tools did not properly support new versions of Java for a long time, but now Java 8 is recommended to work properly with the current Android Gradle build system.
 Make sure that you have a JDK version installed.